-This is an idea proposed in 2024 as a good starter project, and is currently being worked on by Sophie Chapman.
-It is supervised by Anil Madhavapeddy and Eleanor Toye Scott as part of my Trusted Carbon Credits project.
+This is an idea proposed in 2024 as a good starter project, and has been completed by Sophie Chapman.
+It was supervised by Anil Madhavapeddy and Eleanor Toye Scott as part of the Trusted Carbon Credits project.

 Carbon finance offers a vital way to fund urgently needed forest conservation, but there are integrity issues on the supply side.[1]
 Besides the known issues with carbon quantification,[2] carbon credits are often poorly designed and implemented from a legal perspective.
 Specifically, in the absence of a clear legal framework for forest carbon credits, contracts tend to conceptualise credits in similar terms to the products of extractive industries, such as mineral mining.
 This is a factually inaccurate model for carbon credits, since the carbon is not extracted but on the contrary is stored in the trees which remain part of the landscape.
 This inappropriate model then leads to misunderstandings and misallocations of the rights of the various stakeholders in carbon finance projects and militates against just benefit-sharing arrangements.